 Once the leading manufacturer of two-stroke engines went out of business, snow blower companies began the transition into the new era of four-cycle snow blowers.

-The fumes from two-stroke engines don't pass most EPA regulations, which has led consumers to pursue more fuel efficient and environmentally friendly 4-stroke models.
+The fumes from two-stroke engines don't pass most EPA regulations, which has led consumers to pursue more fuel-efficient and environmentally friendly four-stroke models.

 Aside from the environmental regulations, noise is another form of pollution that certain municipalities tend to regulate.